-A little about me, I have a three year old son (Theo), an almost one year old son (Calvin), and a dog (George)!
+A little about me, I have a four year old son (Theo), an almost two year old son (Calvin), and a dog (George)!
 They keep me pretty busy running around the house.
 I also love to be outside, run marathons, and read.

 Kindergarten is a big developmental year.
 It is not just about learning abc's and 123's but it is also about learning how to get along with other children, how to resolve conflicts, how to take turns and how to show empathy to others.
 I believe if your child learns how to be part of a group, your child will learn and grow academically.
 I feel strongly that by working closely with parents, we can help your child have an amazing kindergarten experience!!